epam/edp-install/docs/user-guide/add-autotest.md

     After the complete adding of the autotest, inspect the [Autotest Overview](autotest.md) part.

 !!! note
     Since EDP v3.3.0, the **CI tool** field has been hidden.
 Now EDP Portal automatically defines the CI tool depending on which one is deployed with EDP.
 If both Jenkins and Tekton are deployed, EDP Portal chooses Tekton by default.
-To define the CI tool manualy, operate with the **spec.ciTool** parameters.
+To define the CI tool manually, operate with the **spec.ciTool** parameters.

 ## Related Articles